kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 Out[43]: 0
 ```

-Lets change the test for the empty course to instead use course2:
+Let's change the test for the empty course to instead use course2:

 ```python
 def test_a_course_with_0_phrases_needs_zero_audios():